progit/progit/fi/01-introduction/01-chapter1.markdown

 The next major issue that people encounter is that they need to collaborate with developers on other systems.
 To deal with this problem, Centralized Version Control Systems (CVCSs) were developed.
 These systems, such as CVS, Subversion, and Perforce, have a single server that contains all the versioned files, and a number of clients that check out files from that central place.
 For many years, this has been the standard for version control (see Figure 1-2).

 Seuraava suuri ongelma mihin ihmiset törmäävät on, että heillä on tarve tehdä yhteistyötä muissa järjestelmissä olevien kehittäjien kanssa.
 Tämän ongelman ratkaisemiseksi luotiin keskitetyt versionhallinta järjestelmät (CVCS).
-Nämä järjestelmät, kuten CVS, Subversion, ja Perforce, omaavat yksittäisen serverin joka sisältää kaikki versioidut tiedostot, ja asiakkaita jotka hakevat tiedostot tästä keskitetystä paikasta.
+Nämä järjestelmät, kuten CVS, Subversion, ja Perforce, omaavat yksittäisen palvelimen joka sisältää kaikki versioidut tiedostot, ja asiakkaita jotka hakevat tiedostot tästä keskitetystä paikasta.
 Monet vuodet, tämä on ollut versionhallinnan standardi (katso Kuva 1-2).

 Insert 18333fig0102.png
 Figure 1-2.
 Centralized version control diagram.